The Mental Game

 In becoming more physiologically knowledgeable and aware you can gain insight on your emotional triggers and then use your brain to develop the necessary strategies to ensure that your heart, lungs, and muscles are synchronized and functioning at their best.

-4. Emotional Management
+4. Emotional Management & The Mental Game

 To help you cope, remember that emotions are intertwined with physiological changes in your body and those changes cannot be instantaneously reversed.
 For example, after losing a point I immediately feel discouraged and my physiological state changes as a result.
 I must accept that I am in a new state of discomfort, but also remember that emotions are temporary feelings that will eventually go away and they don’t define who I am as a player.